codeghees/perplexity-at-home/README.md

 # Perplexity At Home
-Almost all code is Claude generated.
+Everything is Claude generated.
+Including this README.

 This project is an AI-powered search engine that uses web scraping, content analysis, and the Claude API to provide comprehensive answers to user queries.